10 listicle examples that will make you love the form

 1. Listicles are easy to read

 The list structure, with its focus on clear headings and explanatory text, is easy to scan and understand quickly.
-For readers in a hurry — or with short attention spans — this is ideal.
+For readers in a hurry — or the mythical readers with short attention spans — this is ideal.

 2. Listicles are engaging